1inch/spot-price-aggregator/README.md

 ### Step 6: Deploying Wrappers

 6. **Deploy Wrappers:**
-   - Follow similar steps as step 5 to deploy necessary wrappers.
-You can find it in the `contracts/wrappers/` directory.
+   - Follow similar steps as step 5 to deploy necessary wrappers and `MultiWrapper`.
+You can find different wrappers in the `contracts/wrappers/` directory.
+After `MultiWrapper` is deployed, it will be possible to edit these lists of wrappers.

 ### Step 7: Deploying OffchainOracle

 7. **Deploy OffchainOracle:**
    - Follow similar steps as step 5 to deploy the `OffchainOracle`.
-Make sure to include the deployed oracles (from step 5), wrappers (from step 6) and specifying the tokens you wish to use as connectors for price discovery.
-After `OffchainOracle` is deployed, it will be possible to edit these lists of oracles, wrappers and connectors.
+Make sure to include the deployed oracles (from step 5), `MultiWrapper` with wrappers (from step 6) and specifying the tokens you wish to use as connectors for price discovery.
+After `OffchainOracle` is deployed, it will be possible to edit these lists of oracles and connectors.

 ### Support and Assistance